CUH Logo

 You Made a Difference - July 2024

-A clinical technician who has given a voice back to patients often feeling on the edges of family life is one of our winners of the July You Made a Difference awards.
+A consultant in general surgery who is a pillar of support and inspiration and a clinical technician who has given a voice back to patients often feeling on the edges of family are our winners of the July You Made a Difference awards.

 Jenny Boucher YMAD July winner 2024